hlm/DS03-ProgrammingAssignment1/README.md

 very little effort.

-The `Makefile` in this repo has tasks to download the data files from the internet, perform the analysis and test it against a predefine result.
+The `Makefile` in this repo has tasks to download the data files from the internet, perform the analysis and test it against a predefine result and a few others.
 It also contains tasks to update the documentation, including the one you are reading and the `CodeBook.md` file, which contains the definitions of the many variables that are part of this analysis.